tylertitsworth/5th-age-srd/Classes/Warlord.md

 ## Class Talents

 Choose three of the following class talents.
-You get an additional warlord talent at 5th level.
+You get an additional warlord talent at champion tier.

 ### Ambassador